Trial Marriage

-Trial Marriage is a 1929 American pre-Code drama film directed by Erle C. Kenton from a story by Sonya Levien.
+Trial Marriage is a 1929 American Synchronized sound pre-Code drama film directed by Erle C. Kenton from a story by Sonya Levien.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 Produced by Harry Cohn for Columbia Pictures Corporation, the film was released on March 10, 1929.
 Charles C. Coleman was assistant director.
-The film was released in two versions, in silent and with sound.
+As was the case for the majority of films during the early sound era, a silent version was prepared for theatres who had not yet converted to sound.